Logo

 Considerations That May Vary by State

-It's important for interior designers to be attuned to state-specific regulations and laws pertaining to Independent Contractor Agreements.
-These nuances may involve:
+Interior designers should pay attention to state-specific regulations and laws around Independent Contractor Agreements.
+These may involve:

 • Licensing and Certification Requirements